-Data Cloning, sometimes called Data Virtualization, is a method of snapshotting real data and creating tiny “fully functional” copies for the purpose of rapid provisioning into your Development & Test Environments.
+Data Cloning, sometimes called Database Virtualization, is a method of snapshotting real data and creating tiny “fully functional” copies for the purpose of rapid provisioning into your Development & Test Environments.

 The Cloning Workflow